Kris-Wilke/Kris-Wilke/README.md

-- 👋 Hi, I’m @Kris-Wilke // Kris Wilke
+- 👋 Hi, I’m @Kris-Wilke // Kris Wilke | Currently studying Computer Science at University of Copenhagen
 - 👀 I’m interested in Big data, Data science, spreadsheets, really any kind of data!
 - 🌱 I’m currently learning Python & SQL.
 - 💞️ I’m looking to collaborate on ...
 (I don't know at the moment, still learning!)